A Guide to Cake Decorating

 Resources

 You’ll find Jane Asher Sugarcraft is a good source of icing and decorative products.
 As for books, try Jane Asher or Wendy Dufall (Book of Cake Decorating) for techniques and imaginative ideas.
 There are also specialist books available on Sugarcraft Flowers.
-Why not check at your local library, or ask them to order in some books for your group?Business energy with a difference
+Why not check at your local library, or ask them to order in some books for your group?Business Energy With a Difference from Purely Energy

 - Making Pavlova and Roulade